izzyreal/cupuacu/README.md

+**WIP, currently doesn't do anything useful.
+Keep an eye out on the releases.**

 # Cupuacu -- A minimalist cross-platform audio editor inspired by Syntrillium Cool Edit

 I got tired of existing audio editors and how convoluted it is to do things like: